When should you create a landing page as part of your acquisition strategy?

 It is also essential for email campaigns: by directing your subscribers to a dedicated page, you improve consistency between the email and the landing page, which increases your chances of conversion.

-Optimize conversion acquisition and tracking
+Optimize acquisition and conversion tracking

 Conclusion

 Creating a landing page at the right time in your marketing strategy is essential for converting a prospect into a customer.
-Whether it's for a Google AdWords campaign, an e-commerce launch, downloadable content, or a mailing campaign, the landing page is a tool that optimizes your conversion funnel and improves your sales.
+Whether for a Google AdWords campaign, an e-commerce launch, downloadable content, or a mailing campaign, the landing page is a tool that optimizes your conversion funnel and improves your sales.

 Alexis Chretinat - Business Strategist